etxahun/challenge-me/README.md

 **Learn more:** [24 Pull Requests: Giving back little gifts of code for Christmas](https://24pullrequests.com/)

 People are encouraged - on their own, or by forming teams or organizing meetups - to contribute to opensource during the 24 days leading up to Christmas.
+I guess that means a goal of one PR a day... pretty ambitious!

 # Periodically